jtapostol/jtapostol/README.md

 ## 🌱 What I'm up to

-- Building and spending tokens
+- Building and spending tokens on whatever annoyances I feel I can build around
 - Rambling over at [jonathanapostol.com](https://jonathanapostol.com)
 - Preparing for my next marathon 🏃‍♂️